FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 ### The problem and its script

-The whole code is available in [IPOPT minimal surface & volume example](../examples/#ipopt-minimal-surface-volume).
+The whole code is available in [IPOPT minimum surface & volume example](../examples/#ipopt-minimum-surface-volume).
 We propose to solve the following problem :

 !!!example
 	Given a positive function $\rho_{\mathrm{object}}$ piecewise continuous, and a scalar $\mathcal{V}_{\mathrm{max}} > \mathcal{V}(\rho_{\mathrm{object}})$, find $\rho_{0}$ such that :